afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w5-notes.md

   - Speed of the vehicle is controlled (by throttling and braking, accelerating/decelerating) to be kept at the reference speed as requested by the driver
   - When the vehicle is subjected to different loads and resistances, the throttle angle will be changed by the the cruise controller accordingly
   - Applications examples already in the market:
-    - Adaptative Cruise Control: vary the reference point based on measurements of lead vehicle and semi autonomous systems
+    - Adaptive Cruise Control (ACC): vary the reference point based on measurements of lead vehicle and semi autonomous systems
     - Traffic jam assist : operated throughout the vehicle speed range and create spacing gaps for merging vehicles

 <img src="./resources/w5/cruise-control2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">